gretelai/public_research/gretel-gpt-sentiment-swap/README.md

 ## 💾 Dataset for fine-tuning

-We use Gretel GPT to fine tune an LLM using subsets of the [Amazon Customer Reviews](https://huggingface.co/datasets/amazon_us_reviews).
+We use Gretel GPT to fine tune an LLM using subsets of the [Amazon Customer Reviews](https://huggingface.co/datasets/amazon_us_reviews) dataset.
 For our task, the important columns of this dataset are

 - `product_id`
 - `product_title`